matteason/live-cloud-maps/README.md

 The cloud map overlaid on NASA's
 [Earth at Night](https://earthobservatory.nasa.gov/features/NightLights)
 image.
-You can combine this with the day image using some fancy shader magic to create day/night transitions:
+You can combine this with the day image using some fancy shader magic to create day/night transitions between this and the day texture:

 ![A rendering of the eastern hemisphere, half in daylight and half in darkness, with city lights showing](https://user-images.githubusercontent.com/1935173/181506151-764c80c3-1069-4d62-b294-34d00d2ed319.png)